Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Construction of SciFi modules

 \section{Construction of SciFi modules}

-The spatial resolution of SciFi detectors with one-dimensional SiPM array readout is generally determined by both the fibre diameter and the SiPM pitch.
-To reach sub-millimetre resolution, the preferred configuration is 1 mm diameter fibres coupled to SiPM arrays with a $1\times2$ mm or $1\times3$ mm size.
-However, due to the unavailability of such commercial SiPM products, the present SciFi modules are designed as shown in Fig.~\ref{fig:SciFi_design}, employing two staggered layers of 1 mm diameter fibres read out by SiPM arrays with a $2\times2$ mm size.
+The spatial resolution of SciFi detectors with one-dimensional SiPM array readout is primarily determined by both the fiber diameter and the SiPM pitch.
+To achieve sub-millimetre precision, the preferred configuration would employ 1~mm diameter fibers coupled to SiPM arrays with a $1\times2$ $\rm{mm^{2}}$ or $1\times3$ $\rm{mm^{2}}$ active area per channel.
+However, such SiPM products are not yet commercially available.
+Therefore, as illustrated in Fig.~\ref{fig:SciFi_design}, the present SciFi modules are designed with two staggered layers of 1~mm diameter fibers, read out by SiPM arrays with a $2\times2$~$\rm{mm^{2}}$ active area per channel.

-Each compact SciFi module has dimensions of $5.5 \times 100$ cm$^{2}$ and is constructed using double-clad Kuraray SCSF-78M fibres~\cite{kurarayScintillatingFibers}.
+Each compact SciFi module has dimensions of 100~cm (length)~$\times$~5.5~cm (width)~$\times$~2~mm (thickness) and is constructed using double-clad Kuraray SCSF-78M fibers~\cite{kurarayScintillatingFibers}.
 These fibers have a typical trapping efficiency of about 5.4\%, an attenuation length exceeding 4 m, and a light yield of roughly 8000 photons/MeV.
 Their emission spectrum spans 400–700 nm, peaking near 450 nm.
-To ensure precise positioning along the full module length, an aluminium alloy mould with precision-machined grooves is fabricated (Fig.~\ref{fig:SciFi_construction}(a)).
-After applying a release agent, the first fibre layer is placed in the grooves (Fig.~\ref{fig:SciFi_construction}(b)), followed by an adhesive mixed with $\rm TiO_{2}$ powder to reduce cross talks between fibers.
+To ensure a precise positioning throughout the module length, an aluminum alloy mold with precision-machined grooves is fabricated (Fig.~\ref{fig:SciFi_construction}(a)).
+After applying a release agent, the first fiber layer is placed in the grooves (Fig.~\ref{fig:SciFi_construction}(b)), followed by an adhesive mixed with $\rm TiO_{2}$ powder to reduce optical crosstalk between fibers.
 The second layer is then positioned in the interstitial grooves.
-The assembly is covered with Teflon sheets, and demoulded once the adhesive solidifies.
-The fibre ends are cut and polished to ensure efficient optical coupling.
-Each module is mounted on a carbon-fibre support plate, with the readout end directly coupled to the SiPM arrays and the opposite end covered with enhanced specular reflector (ESR) film via an air gap (Fig.~\ref{fig:SciFi_construction}(c)).
-In addition, four SciFi modules of 10 cm length are produced using the same procedure but without ESR film to provide muon triggers in later experimental test.
+The assembly is covered with Teflon sheets and is demolished once the adhesive solidifies.
+The fiber ends are cut and polished to ensure efficient optical coupling.
+Each module is mounted on a carbon-fiber support plate, with the readout end directly coupled to the SiPM arrays and the opposite end covered with an enhanced specular reflector (ESR) film via an air gap (Fig.~\ref{fig:SciFi_construction}(c)).
+In addition, four short SciFi modules (10~cm (length)~$\times$~5.5~cm~(width)~$\times$~2~mm (thickness)) are also produced using the same procedure but without ESR film to serve as muon trigger detectors in later tests.